-Cyberattack sweeps globe, researchers see ‘WannaCry’ link
+Second major cyber attack in two months disrupts businesses around world

 Ukrainian Deputy Prime Minister Pavlo Rozenko said the government’s computer network went down and the central bank reported disruption to operations at banks and firms, including the state power distributor.

-WPP <WPP.L>, the world’s largest advertising agency, said it was also infected.
+WPP, the world’s largest advertising agency, said it was also infected.
 A WPP employee who asked not to be identified said workers were told to shut down their computers.
 “The building has come to a standstill,” the employee said.

 A Ukrainian media company said its computers were blocked and had received the ransom demand.